twilio-professional-services/flex-project-template/README.md

 ---

-# Disclaimer
-As Open Source Software from Twilio Professional Services, this project is not supported by Twilio Support.
-This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
-Twilio bears no responsibility to support the use or implementation of this software.
-In using this project, you are assuming ownership over the code and its implementation.

-For bug reports and feature requests, please submit a Github Issue.

----

 # Flex Project Template
 The _Flex Project Template_ is a starting point for Flex solutions of any size.
 It proposes recommendations around package structure and solution management.
 It can be used for large projects or simple standalone features.